kdl-org/kdl/README.md

 # KDL - The KDL Document Language

-kdl is a document language with xml-like semantics that looks like you're invoking a bunch of CLI commands!
+KDL is a document language with xml-like semantics that looks like you're invoking a bunch of CLI commands!

 It's meant to be used both as a serialization format and a configuration